rtorr/Logr/README.md

   you're up and running.
 - Optional pages that could contain information about you, how to contact you, projects you're working on, or anything else.
+- Logr needs some design work.
+- Performance is not good.
+Need to index instead of calling listdir so much.
+- Add support for remote hosting of article files via Dropbox

 How It Works
 ============